How to Become a Dog Trainer: Put Your Love of Dogs Into Practice

 Becoming a dog trainer means you’ll work with dogs every day — a dream for dog lovers!

-In this article, you’ll learn about salary, certifications, and career opportunities.
-Plus, words of advice from an industry expert.
+In this article, you’ll learn about salary, certifications, and career paths, including insights from a professional dog trainer.

-Dog ownership is high in Australia, and only getting higher:
+There are a log of dog owners in Australia, and it’s only getting higher:

 Ready to help dogs live their best lives?
 Discover what it takes to become a great dog trainer — and where it can take you.